Missing boy’s foster father says child can walk without braces

 Campbell, the foster mother, remained upstairs for the majority of the interview and did not speak to the press until the end of the interview when she came down to show another picture of the boy.

 The search for the missing five-year-old, which originally centered on College Avenue near Claremont and included a helicopter and search and rescue dogs, expanded to Fremont yesterday.

 The F.B.I joined the investigation on Tuesday and searched Hasanni’s home and took Ross’s cell phone, but left his computer, Ross said.

 Fremont police searched Karl Nordvik park near the home, but found nothing, authorities said.

 Neighbors of Ross and Campbell had little or no connection with Hasanni or his foster parents, they said, seeing the boy infrequently or not at all.

 “The first time I heard they had a kid was yesterday,” said Manju Jacob, 41, a neighbor who has lived in Fremont for seven years.

 “Most of us have been here for more than four years so everybody knows who everyone is, except for them.
 They’re brand new.”

 Police said yesterday that they had spoken with Hasanni’s biological parents, who live in the Bay area, but refused to give out any details about them.

 However, San Francisco Superior Court records show that the city’s Child Support Services filed a Summons and Complaint against Shemika L. Campbell, the mother of Hasanni Campbell.
-Another summons and complaint was issued against Ronald Hughes, who is named as the boy’s father.
+Another summons and complaint were issued against Ronald Hughes, who is named as the boy’s father.